- About project

 Saint-Petersburg State University of Economics and Finance, Russia

-Yakov Margulyan, professor, doctor of sociology, full professor
+Yakov Margulyan, professor, doctor of of sociology, full professor

 Saint-Petersburg State Economic University